KonstantinaPsarrou/Zoo-Flutter-App/README.md

 ## How to run the app

 1. Make sure you have downloaded Flutter on your computer: https://flutter.dev/docs/get-started/install .
 Run flutter doctor to make sure it's working fine.
-2. Clone the repository in the dev file.
+2. Clone this repository into the dev file.
 3. Choose Chrome or an Android Virtual Device from Android Studio as the device to run the app.
 4. Run main.dart.
 It takes a few minutes.